jonathanhogg/flitter/docs/physics.md

 - `speed_of_light` is an optional attribute that, if set, specifies an upper limit to any particle's computed speed

-The simulation maintains an internal simulation clock which begins at zero and advances in steps equal to the minimum of `resolution` or the difference between successive values of `time`.
-This means that if the engine frame rate falls below that necessary to maintain `time` deltas greater than `resolution`, the simulation will advance in time steps of `resolution`.
-This allows `resolution` to be used to avoid numerical instability caused by slow frames.
-In this situation, the internal simulation clock will advance more slowly than `time`.
-The internal simulation clock can be read from the state and used to track the actual amount of simulation time that has passed (see **State interaction** below).

 If `time` and `resolution` are not specified then the system will default to **Flitter**'s internal frame clock and the target frame-rate interval respectively.
 This means that the simulation time units will be seconds and the simulation will advance in time steps equal to the frame interval.
 If `time` *is* specified then `resolution` should be set to a sensible matching value somewhere at or above the expected increment in `time` at the engine frame-rate.

 If `run` changes then the current system state is abandoned and the simulation will begin again from the starting positions and velocities of each particle.